 When leaving Ngorongoro, our original plan was to continue to Tarangire and spend three nights there.
-However, we decided that after being in the bush for so long it would do us good to spend one night in civilization, in a proper camp with bar and hot showers.
-Next morning this decision turned out to be a very wise and lucky one.
-We stopped in the village of Mto-Wa-Mbu and spend a pleasant late afternoon and the night in Twiga Campsite.
+However, we decided that after being in the bush for so long it would do us good to spend one night in civilization, in a proper camp with a bar and hot showers.
+The next morning this decision turned out to be a very wise and lucky one.
+We stopped in the village of Mto-Wa-Mbu, and spend a pleasant late afternoon and the night at Twiga Campsite.

-The most memorable moments for us were when we had a lone lioness all for ourselves for about half an hour, right by our car.
+The most memorable moments for us were, when we had lone lioness all for ourselves for about half an hour, right by our car.
 This was north of the Tarangire Safari Lodge, in an area called “Small Serengeti”.

 On the last day of our trip, we drove back to Arusha, where we returned our car, and a taxi drove us to Kilimanjaro International Airport.